 Brits are travelling domestically more than ever to visit family members and millennials have kick-started a surge in Christmas holiday bookings.
 A traditional Blighty Christmas isn’t enough for a growing section of the Instagram generation who are heading to the Northern Lights, seeking out some winter sun or taking city breaks for a Christmas away from home.

-#2: Build your festive keyword lists
+#2: Build your festive and Christmas keyword lists

 You’re going to need to create a new bunch of keyword lists for your Christmas campaigns and refine them as the holiday season progresses.
 There’s normally an increase in searches like ‘Christmas travel’ starting as early as September and a peak a few days before the big day.